AaronMillOro/Mineral_catalog_Django/README.md

 * There is a layout template for the app.
 * The app contains a template and view to show the names of **all the minerals**: **/index.html**.

-* There is a details template and view.
+* There is a details template/view.
 The latter displays the details of a selected mineral as showed below:
 ![Details display](https://github.com/AaronMillOro/Mineral_catalog_Django/blob/master/provided_data/detail-preview.png)

 * The name of each attribute in the details template is showed in **title case** by using a template filter.

-* Unit tests were performed to test that each view is displaying the correct information.
+* Unit tests were performed to test that each view is displaying the correct information ( >50% [coverage](https://github.com/AaronMillOro/Mineral_catalog_Django/blob/master/mineral_catalog/htmlcov/index.html) ).

 * The templates match the style used in the [example files](https://github.com/AaronMillOro/Mineral_catalog_Django/tree/master/provided_data/example/).